ExplAInability-TASSEL/ExplAInability-P5A/README.md

 ### 1. Preprocessing

-The preprocessing code resides in the 'preprocessing' branch.
-You can explore it by visiting [this link](https://github.com/ExplAInability-TASSEL/ExplAInability-P5A/tree/preprocessing).
+The preprocessing code is available in the ['preprocessing' branch](https://github.com/ExplAInability-TASSEL/ExplAInability-P5A/tree/preprocessing).

 The preprocessing is done in the numbered notebooks, following the numerical order :
 - `1_data_analyze.ipynb` analyze the input data.